 - 1) The buoyancy of the tanks could offset the restraint of backfill and pavement over the tanks causing the UST system to move or shift in the backfill.
 Connections in the UST system could be loosened or broken.
 If the UST was not anchored, it may be pushed out of the tank pit and float.
-Contact the DNR UST Section at 515-725-8450 or 515-725-8324 or 515-393-9851 or by email: USTOperations@dnr.iowa.gov to report a petroleum release, a floating tank or if you have any questions or concerns about the evaluation or problems scheduling someone to evaluate your UST system. - 2) It is likely that water infiltrated the tank.
+Contact the Environmental Emergency Reporting Hotline at 515-725-8694 to report a petroleum release or a floating tank. - 2) It is likely that water infiltrated the tank.
 When it does, it settles at the bottom of the tank and pushes out the product.
 If water found its way in, product can be forced out.
-However, if fill port caps, probed caps, vapor recovery port caps are tight and intact, flood waters do not reach the top of the vent line, and the tank is anchored, then little damage may result. - 3) If the ports at the top of the tanks are not tight, the tank will fill with water and displace product. - 4) Tanks that are not anchored or weighted down with fuel will float up destroying the overburden, product lines and vent lines and may release product.
-UST systems that suffer this type of damage will require closure. - 5) Submerged electrical power systems, such as pumps, turbines, dispensers, ATG consoles and underground wiring can be damaged due to extended contact with water. - 6) Above and below ground components of remediation systems will also be damaged by flood waters and may need either replacement or an extensive overhaul.
-Groundwater professionals must carefully investigate and monitor systems that remain intact, but had submerged underground components.
+However, if fill port caps, probed caps, vapor recovery port caps are tight and intact, flood waters did not reach the top of the vent line, and the tank is anchored, then little damage may result. - 3) If the ports at the top of the tanks are not tight, the tank will fill with water and displace product. - 4) Tanks that are not anchored or weighted down with fuel will float up destroying the overburden, product lines and vent lines and may release product.
+UST systems that suffer this type of damage may require closure. - 5) Submerged electrical power systems, such as pumps, turbines, dispensers, ATG consoles and underground wiring, and impressed current cathodic protection systems can be damaged due to extended contact with water.